-It’s important to protect your funds, and with FDIC, you can get up to $250,000 covered.
-Banks are highly unlikely to fail but it does happen, like in the Financial Collapse of 2015, 8 banks failed, and during the Great Recession even more banks went under.
+Protecting your funds is essential, and you can get up to $250,000 covered with FDIC.
+Banks are unlikely to fail, but it does happen, like in the Financial Collapse of 2015, in which eight banks failed.
+Even more banks went under during the Great Recession.
 But no account holder lost even a single insured dollar from their savings account because of FDIC.
-You don't have to pay FDIC for coverage, your bank does.
+You don't have to pay FDIC for coverage; your bank does.

-Opening your business savings account with an FDIC-insured bank can shield your hard-earned savings in case there is an economic collapse, while also making sure that your business always has a reliable source of funds for rainy days.
-Use this BankFind tool to quickly check if the bank institution you are looking to open your business savings account in is FDIC approved.
+Opening your business savings account with an FDIC-insured bank can shield your hard-earned savings in case of an economic collapse while ensuring that your business always has a reliable source of funds for rainy days.
+Use this BankFind tool to quickly check if the bank institution you are looking to open your business savings account in is FDIC-approved.

-Taxes are one of those necessary evils of running a business that isn’t fun to deal with but is very important.
-On top of that, failing to make the required tax payments throughout the year, increases your chances of having to pay back taxes when April rolls around.
-All of these unplanned expenses can catch you off-guard and force you to shift your focus and funds from major business operations to handling tax penalties.
+Managing taxes is necessary for running a business but can be challenging, especially for new businesses.
+Failing to make the required tax payments throughout the year increases your chances of having to pay back taxes when April rolls around.
+These unplanned expenses can catch you off-guard and force you to shift your focus and funds from primary business operations to handling tax penalties.

-Having a source of trusted funds secured and build up in your business savings account is a surefire way to be better prepared to pay off all your tax debts promptly to avoid thousands of dollars worth of legal expenses in the future.
+Having a source of trusted funds secured and built up in your business savings account is a surefire way to be better prepared to pay off all your tax debts promptly and avoid thousands of dollars’ worth of legal expenses in the future.

-Not just for business but also for retirement.
-As a business owner, you are constantly faced with expenses- some planned and others, not so much.
-Having a Business savings account, where you have enough funds to keep your business operating smoothly for 6-8 months in an event where your business performance doesn't go as planned, or sales take a hit will make sure that your business…stays in business, and that you can keep all your attention fully focused on the more important matters like increasing your cash flow, rather than worrying about how to pay the bills.
+Not just for business but also retirement.
+As a business owner, you are constantly faced with expenses- some planned and others not so much.
+You should have a business savings account with enough funds to keep your business operating smoothly for 6-8 months in case of an emergency.
+If your business performance doesn't go as planned or sales take a hit, having savings will ensure that your business stays in business and that you can keep all your attention focused on increasing your cash flow rather than worrying about how to pay the bills.

-Now that you know why it's absolutely critical that your business should look into getting a business savings account, let's move on to the next important question:
+Now that you know why your business must look into getting a business savings account, let's move on to the next important question:

-How much you should set aside in your business savings account really depends on your business.
-Aim to save at least 10% of the profits you make every month, with having up to 6 months worth of operating expenses in reserve.
-This is especially true if your business is a seasonal one that mostly receives the majority of profits over just a few months.
-You should aim to have enough funds in your savings account to cover your passive sales months when revenue is low.
-But that is not a hard rule since the specific amount will really depend on your business.
+How much you should set aside in your business savings account depends on your business.
+Aim to save at least 10% of the profits you make every month, with up to 6 months' worth of operating expenses in reserve.
+This is especially true if your business is seasonal and receives most of its profits over a few months.
+In addition, aim to have enough funds in your savings account to cover your passive sales months when revenue is low.

-Here are 2 questions to ask yourself that will help you figure out how much to save:-
+Here are two questions to ask yourself that will help you determine how much to save:

 Are you running a startup, or is it a more established business that has been seeing consistent profits for years?
-If it’s a startup that is still in its growing phase, you will have to take into account the funds you need to fuel the growing phase.
-In this case, it may not be practical to reserve all the incoming cash, and it would be more sensible to invest the profits right into your startup to fuel growth.
-But you can still always find ways to put some money aside into your savings account to avoid barely making it by hand to mouth.
-On the other hand, as an established business, you will have less uncertainty to face and will be able to remit more funds into your savings.
+If a startup is still in its growing phase, you will have to consider the funds you need to fuel the increasing phase.
+In this case, it may not be practical to reserve all the incoming cash, and it would be more sensible to invest the profits into your startup to fuel growth.
+On the other hand, as an established business, you will have less uncertainty to face and can remit more funds into your savings.

-This number influences how much you can make on your money over the course of a year with compound interest.
+This number influences how much you can make on your money over a year with compound interest.
 When it comes to your Business Savings account, a higher APY is always better since you are the one earning interest.

-To give your savings an opportunity to grow, you have to ensure that the bank doesn't hit you with penalties that you didn't know about because just a few of these fines can leech away all the interest you have earned in your funds.
+To allow your savings to grow, you have to ensure that the bank doesn't hit you with penalties you didn't know about.
+Unfortunately, just a few of these fines can draw away all the interest you have earned in your funds.
 Some of the fees to look out for include:

-As mentioned earlier in this article, check to see if the bank you are setting up your account with is FDIC insured.
-This doesn't cost you extra, but it will give your funds added security if something unexpected were to happen to the bank.
+As mentioned earlier in this article, check to see if the bank you set up your account with is FDIC insured.
+This doesn't cost you extra, but it will give your funds added security if something unexpected happens to the bank.

-An efficient business is the sum of a variety of different operations running smoothly, and money is what often fuels them all.
-So, opening a business savings account should be part of every business owner's long-term investment strategy to make sure you have a reliable source of this fuel to reach into when the need arises.
-Sure, it isn’t the most lucrative investment option, but it's the most basic and reliable way to secure excess funds to cover unanticipated costs that you, as a business owner, can never be over-prepared for.
+An efficient business is the sum of various operations running smoothly, and money is what often fuels them all.
+Opening a business savings account should be part of every business owner's long-term investment strategy.
+It may not be the most lucrative investment option.
+Still, it's the most basic and reliable way to secure excess funds to cover unanticipated costs that you, as a business owner, can never be over-prepared for.